Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab06/HomeworkSol/readme.md

 - Feature extraction and fine-tuning strategies were implemented to enhance learning from the CIFAR datasets.

 ## Results
-The custom ResNet34 model achieved high 94.1% validation accuracy on the CIFAR-10 dataset, with promising results on CIFAR-100 as well.
-The exact figures are documented separately in the training logs.
+The custom ResNet34 model achieved 94.1% validation accuracy on the CIFAR-10 dataset, with promising results on CIFAR-100 as well.
+The evolution of validation accuracy is shown below:

 ![CIFAR-10 validation accuracy metric](https://github.com/mariusmarin98/Advanced-Topics-in-Neural-Networks-Template-2023/blob/main/Lab06/HomeworkSol/cifar10-validation-accuracy.png)